anoop3495/STL/DesignPatterns/README.md

 Design patterns is a blueprint to solve common software design problems.
 Some of the design patterns are widely used in automotive development.

-## Benifits of design pattern:
+**Benifits of design pattern**

-  **1. Tried and tested solution**
+  1. Tried and tested solution.

-  **2. It gives a common language across the team**
+  2. It gives a common language across the team.

-  **3. It makes the software design more mod**
+  3. It makes the software design more modular.

 ## Whats is vistor:

 It is a behavioral pattern which lets us to operate Algorithm / feature independent of the instance being passed

-## Pre-Condtions:
+**Pre-Condtions:**

-  **1. A common visitor class
+   1. A common visitor class.
-    2. A method that accepts instance of different class
+   2. A method that accepts instance of different class.
-    3. Method has same functionality irrespective of different class instances**
+   3. Method has same functionality irrespective of different class instances.

 ## Why should I  learn visitor pattern: